Solar-network/docs/docs/swipeswap/technical-details/security/mainnet-procedure.md

 Phase 3 relates to transactions from the Swap Master Address to the new SXP mainnet address.<br />
 <br />
-The forging nodes (53 delegates) are equipped with a plugin that validates and processes transactions sent by the Swap Master Address.<br />
+All nodes on mainnet are equipped with a plugin that validates and processes transactions sent by the Swap Master Address.<br />

 !!! vendorField on mainnet transaction